 Most current accounts come with an overdraft facility these days, either discretionary or already included in the package.
 But should you use it?
 How much is it going to cost you?
 How are you supposed to understand all those complicated fees?
-We've looked in to it so that you don't have to.
+We've looked into it so that you don't have to.

-What’s an overdraft?
+What is an overdraft?

 An overdraft is a feature of your current account that allows you to continue spending even once you’ve exhausted all your available funds.

 So you should only use yours in case of emergency.
 However, they can be handy if you need just a few extra quid to make it to the end of the month.

 Most full current accounts come with an overdraft option included or allow you to apply for one.
 Learn more about the advantages and disadvantages of an overdraft.

 Arranged vs unarranged overdrafts